SherazAsghar37/SherazAsghar37/README.md

 -👋 Hi, I’m Sheraz Asghar
-- 👀 I’m interested in Machine Learning, Data Science and Native application development
+-  I’m interested in Machine Learning, Data Science and Native application development.
-- 🌱 I’m currently learning Flutter and doing my hand on practice on python
+-  I’m currently working as Flutter developer and doing my hand on practice on python tensorflow.
-- 💞️ I’m looking to collaborate on Flutter open source project in order to gain professional experience
+-  I’m looking to collaborate on Flutter open source project in order to gain experience.
-- 📫 you can reach me by email: sherazasgher37@gmail.com
+-  you can reach me by email: sherazasgher37@gmail.com
 - my instagram : sheraz._.malik

 <!---